smeisler/bids_workshop/bids-workshop/6_postprocessing.md

 Now we can use our pre-processed data directly as inputs into out postprocessing apps!

 Let's start with QSIRecon.
-Our `babs init` run will appear similar, but you may notice one difference:
+Our `babs init` run will appear similar.
 ```bash
 babs init \
 babs_qsirecon \